Marclap/randomizer/README.md

 # Random split order generator for Hollow Knight speedruns

-This page generates random orders for some Hollow Knight speedrun categories, this is just for the purpose of changing the routine and making fun runs.
+This page generates random orders for some categories of Hollow Knight speedrun, this is just for the purpose of changing the routine and making fun runs.

 ## Authors